This is a preview. Access to the 50-State Charts tool requires a paid subscriptionRequest a Quote or Log in

 When states are party to a reciprocal agreement, employees who live in and work in either of the two states are subject only to the income tax of their state of residence.
 However, employers are usually still required to withhold income tax from the pay of nonresident and telecommuting employees for their respective states of residence and register with and remit the withholdings to the tax agencies of those states.
 The chart also includes the names of and links to any forms that nonresident employees must complete and submit to their employer to verify their state of residence.

-For purposes of this chart, an indication of N/A means that a state does not have a reciprocal agreement with any other state and/or any exemptions for nonresident employees working in the state.
+For purposes of this chart, an indication of N/A means that a state either does not have an income tax, or a reciprocal agreement with any other state and/or any exemptions for nonresident employees working in the state.
 In addition, the term Jurisdiction refers to the state(s) in which an employer has business operations.

 The following additional information is available on XpertHR: